SouptikH/site/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello !!!
-Welcome to my page.
-I am an undergrad student at department of Computer Science & Engineering of Jadavpur University, Kolkata, India .
-My research interests include Algorithms, Theoretical CS and Artificial Intelligence.
-I am willing to explore new domains of Science and solve real world problems for scientific advancement of human civilisation.
+Welcome!

+I am a postgraduate student at the Indian Statistical Institute, Kolkata, passionate about designing scalable and efficient algorithms to tackle computationally hard problems.
+My research focuses on pushing the boundaries of algorithmic design, and you can find a more detailed overview in my resume.

+Beyond my core research, I am deeply fascinated by Mathematics, Astrophysics, Molecular Biology, and many other disciplines that unveil the intricacies of our universe.
+I aspire to explore the intersection of these fields with Computer Science, striving to unlock new insights and possibilities.

+My ultimate goal is to contribute to a deeper understanding of the laws of nature and to play a role in building a sustainable future for life on Earth.